4 minutes and 22 seconds

 I finally ran a 4:22 mile at the Sac-Joaquin Section Meet.
 It was the perfect way to finish up my high school running career, and I was quite pleased with myself.

 A few days later, I gave a speech at the end-of-year Track banquet where I reflected on the last 3 years of my life as a runner.
-There, in front of my coaches, all my teammates and their parents, I proudly proclaimed that I was a lifelong runner.
+There, in front of my coaches, all my teammates and their parents, I proudly proclaimed that I was a lifelong runner now, all thanks to my coaches who taught me to love the sport of running.

 It made me happy to know that I would be a runner for the rest of my life.
 What a great life!
 I gave all the credit to my excellent coaches (Rob Fairley and John Mansoor) who showed me how much fun running could be.